What do I get with Eight by Seven?

 Friday: The Read.

-Saturday: Cookbook Survivor (in two installments, making eight overall each week).
+Saturday and Sunday: Cookbook Survivor (in two installments, making seven overall in eight days).

-Want to find out which cookbook survives every Saturday?
+Want to find out which cookbook survives?
 Read over my shoulder in the latest book I’m working through?
 See me puzzle through an old comic-book or engage the latest in academic controversies?
 Get my take on the news, at a distance from the news cycle?

 Subscribe and you’ll get it all, straight to you.

-Subscribers get all eight of my weekly updates.
+Subscribers get all the material and access to the comments.
+As time goes on, I may be making more and more posts exclusive to subscribers.
 You’ll be helping me to sustain and extend the range of the material I provide here.
 If you were a long-time reader of Easily Distracted, it’s a way to keep reading what I offered there with some new twists.

 Why not just continue Easily Distracted?